 Prior to entering academia, Daniel spent many years in the Construction Industry.

 Director, dhb architects & Head of The Department of Architecture & Built Environment, Waterford Institute of Technology

 Máire is Head of The Department of Architecture and Built Environment at Waterford Institute of Technology (WIT) and is a director with award winning architects dhbArchitects ltd.

 Senior Advisor & Global Lead - Construction & Digital, Enterprise Ireland

 John is the overseas lead for construction at Enterprise Ireland, overseeing trade in construction products, services and technologies across 40 overseas offices.

-Mr. Jim McNamara is a lecturer in the Department of Civil Engineering and Trades in the Athlone Institute of Technology.
-As a Chartered Quantity Surveyor, Jim has nearly 40 years’ experience in a variety of different construction settings, both residential and commercial, including the Channel Tunnel and Euro Disney.
+Mr. Jim McNamara is a lecturer in the Department of Civil Engineering and Trades in the Technological University of the Shannon: Midlands Midwest.

 Brian O’Neill is a Graduate of the Dublin School of Architecture, DIT Bolton Street, a Fellow of the RIAI and Director of McCrossan O’Rourke Manning Architects currently leading large residential projects.

 Director Programme & Procurement, The Grangegorman Development Agency

 Catherine is the Director of Programme & Procurement at the Grangegorman Development Agency.
 A key role of the Agency is to develop the c.70hectare site of the former St Brendans’ Hospital in line with the Grangegorman Masterplan vision on behalf of stakeholders including the Health Service Executive (HSE), Technological University Dublin (TU Dublin), the Department of Education and Skills (DES) and the communities of the Grangegorman neighbourhood.